Herogasm: Part One: Babylon

 Herogasm starts off with the Homelander making a public announcement that the heroes and villains of the world have united to face an alien threat, which was responsible for destroying the G-Men.
-They then fly off to an island resort where high class prostitutes are paid $100k to entertain them for several days and the Super Heroes and Villains largely engage in a drunken, drug fuelled Orgy as an annual all expenses paid vacation.
-The alien threat is confirmed to not actually exist and was just for PR purposes.
+They then fly off to an island resort where high class prostitutes are paid $100k to entertain them for several days and the Super Heroes and Villains largely engage in a drunken, drug fuelled orgy as an annual all expenses paid vacation; the alien threat does not actually exist and was just for PR purposes.

 Homelander has sex with Soldier Boy from Payback, the second best Super Hero team, under the guise of "testing" him to see if he is worthy to join the Seven, the best Super Hero team.
 He is able to convince Soldier Boy that it is not gay for them to have sex and it is merely a trial, and that perhaps he will have better luck in the future.
 Homelander has no intention of letting him join and just wants to trick him because he is convinced he can do anything he wants.

 Meanwhile, The Boys have infiltrated the island and observed the Seven's liaison officer with Vought arriving, along with Vice President Vic, who is secretly controlled by Vought.